 "Consider the inclusion of an underground culvert for bicycle and pedestrian use at the intersection of Trunk Highway 8 and County Highway 23."

 "I love the 4-lane separated highway concept.
 Consolidating access points should also make a big difference."

 "Please don’t use Reduced Conflict Intersections (RCI) intersections.
 They don’t seem practical for this project."

 "Please consider the seasonal businesses along this road project like mine when you are scheduling road closures."

 "Love it!
 Appreciate the safety aspect.
 Hopefully less noisy rumble strips."

 "I am very concerned about the noise impact as well as impacts to the lakes."

 Scroll down to the News Flash Category and look for Truck Highway 8 Project Updates.
 You can receive notices via either email and/or text messages.

 Momentum is building for getting critical improvements to the Highway 8 corridor.
-Over the summer a series of public engagement events were held along the corridor to gather feedback on issues, concerns, and ideas for the roadway.
+Over the summer of 2019 a series of public engagement events were held along the corridor to gather feedback on issues, concerns, and ideas for the roadway.
 Five events were held, including four pop-up workshops and an open house.
 These events drew thousands of comments from over 300 people.

-The clear messages gathered from these events was that the roadway is unsafe and there are mobility concerns.
-After evaluating community feedback and technical analysis, the project team, led by Chisago County, will be developing initial concept alternatives that address these community concerns.
-Another round of public engagement is anticipated to begin in December.
+The messages gathered from these events have made it clear that the roadway is unsafe and there are mobility concerns.
+After evaluating community feedback and technical analysis, the project team, led by Chisago County, have been developing initial concept alternatives that address these community concerns and another round of public engagement was initiated in December 2019.